volodymyrhudyma/blog/content/blog/react-antipatterns-props-spreading.md

 * If you forget that the Spread Operator is used and add one more property to the **state**, it will be unnecessarily passed to the **User** component

-## Wait, Is It Really Antipattern?
+## Wait, Is It Really An Antipattern?

-Stating that using Spread Operator is antipattern is **not 100% accurate**.
+Stating that using Spread Operator is an antipattern is **not 100% accurate**.

 Using it equals to saying "**Pass all these props to this component**", so we should not complain that some extra properties are passed when using it with the intention to pass only a part of them.